Despite fast growth, mobile wealth management stumbles

-"[Mobile access is] incredibly important for me and my firm,” Van Slyke says.
+"[Mobile access is] incredibly important for me and my firm,” Van Slyke says, adding that he's integrated an array of mobile capabilities and services for advisors and clients.
 “I am most entirely on mobile.
 For millennials and younger, it's the only way they want it.
 It's just a matter of time before that's the only way to do it."

 The availability of mobile wealth management products has grown by 300% in the past year, much of it coming from retail banks, according to Avoka, a financial services software company.
 And when it comes to sourcing web traffic, mobile devices accounted for 63% of 2 trillion web traffic visits last year versus 37% on desktop, according to Stone Temple, a digital marketing agency.

 But user experience among established financial firms is still a big hurdle for mobile wealth management, Avoka researchers found in a global study, as many services are hampered by legacy technology.

 “Without being digital from end-to-end, banks are not able to offer a streamlined, frictionless experience which is how many of the fintech upstarts market themselves,” says Emad Elhamahmy, North America vice president of product management-wealth at Temenos, a software financial services company.
 “They can’t offer straight-through processing, and if they are running legacy technology, they aren’t able to offer real-time processing and insights.
 They do still have a way to go.”

 Avoka assessed the mobile availability of wealth management products by looking at whether the mobile web page was responsive and if people could complete a transaction successfully, says Don Bergal, chief marketing officer of Avoka.